Interview: Indian Immigration in the Time of Trump

 SC: Many communities have bemoaned the fact that they’re not taken into consideration.
 They don’t get political traction.
 And yet when communities do become visible, they can become targets.
 And this is not the first time Indians have become targets.
 In the late 80s, there was the “dot buster” phenomenon in Jersey City.
 So their visibility can provoke, and does, and has in the past and will in the future, probably, racial anxiety and racial violence.
 Are they more vulnerable where they’re more visible?
 I honestly don’t know … the genie [of racially motivated violence] is out of the bottle.
 It will be very hard to put it back.

 NS: I think that’s a reasonable inference.
-I had this conversation with my sons — one is in Oakland, and one is in North Carolina.
-The attack on a Sikh in Washington, in a suburb of Seattle.
-I told my kids — I’m in Santa Cruz, I’m mostly on campus — if I was living in Kansas, or in North Carolina, I think I’d be more worried.
 The Kansas shooting was particularly striking.
 These were not even Sikhs, they were brown-skinned.
 Obviously they were South Asian.
 I think the shooter knew that.
 It was just like, “Okay, you’re the wrong skin color.”
 Or, “Okay, you’re the wrong skin color, and you’re taking my job.”
 I think the current administration’s rhetoric — all those dog whistles were dog whistles.

 To what extent do you think the plight of Indians in the United States will impact U.S.-India relations under Trump?